Abandoned & Little-Known Airfields:

 Most of the airfield will now be the home to the Warminster Township Park

-and the Ann's Choice retirement community.
+and the Ann's Choice retirement community."

-on a remaining segment of the former Warminster runway.
+A 2004 photo of a closed-runway "X" symbol on a remaining segment of the former Warminster runway.

-His report: "What I can tell you is Warminster Township has too much open land to deal with & the place looks like a mess.
+"What I can tell you is Warminster Township has too much open land to deal with & the place looks like a mess.

 Fortunately, the control tower still exists & should remain there